Jey-Cee/ioBroker.enocean/README.md

 Then set the device in to learn mode (LRN) and set the channel number that is related to the bus id.
 Now go to the device objects and choose Teach-in at CMD.
 Repeat these steps for all channels.
+- Eltako Tipp Funk: First create the device manual with the first EEP (see supported devices) and then with second EEP.
+After you have created the device manual you have to click on Autodetect and bring your deviece in teachin mode.

 ## Teach-out (delete adapter binding from the device)